-- Emory’s WaterHub is a water recycling system that uses eco-engineering processes to clean waste water for future non-potable uses like flushing toilets.
+- The WaterHub at Emory is a water recycling system that uses eco-engineering processes to clean waste water for future non-potable uses like flushing toilets.

 - Installed in 2015, it is the first system of its kind in the United States.